LukasHje/.NetProj/README.md

 # .NetProj
-Final assignment in the .Net course
+Final assignment in the .Net course.
+Created in Oktober 2020